 Two of the riskiest situations for young drivers are driving at night and carrying passengers.
 That's why the conditions of the restricted licence prohibit driving without a supervisor between 10pm and 5am and carrying passengers without a supervisor at any time (with a few exceptions).

 Gaining driving experience in a range of conditions and situations is really important.
 The best time for a young driver to do that is with an experienced supervisor beside them to provide advice and guidance.
-The Practice programme (external link) is a free practical driving programme created jointly by NZ Transport Agency and ACC to help drivers pass the restricted test.
+The Drive programme (external link) is a free practical driving programme created jointly by NZ Transport Agency and ACC to help drivers pass the restricted test.

 Learner drivers need supervision while they practise their driving, but getting a driving instructor involved can help reduce the stress levels for everyone.
 It's also a good idea to take a lesson every so often as the learner driver builds experience to help spot any bad habits and get advice on what to work on as they get ready to sit the restricted licence test.